 So, we have the advantage of a living room that can place five of these speakers a meter from the wall.
 Of course, the house we bought was selected—among others—for a large living room or possibility for a renovation.
 Downside is my phone can’t get the entire setup in one frame, so this is a pic during the final stages of the project.
 The TV is placed a bit higher than usual so completely avoid the center speaker issue and we’re quite accustomed to that now.
 We’ll probably upgrade the next year.
 Most people buy a new TV when the old one breaks down, but I find our reasons become increasing more trivial: 1) It’s not a flat screen 2) It’s not HD 3) It is only 55″ 4) Does not have eARC.

 This is the audio stack with, from top to bottom, the universal disc spinner, the preamp, the filter and the amps itself.
 The front LED’s were brought down to about 3V for an acceptable brightness.
 I’ll probably use leftover panels to make a better support block, but for now I’m going to enjoy the speakers and return to model building.
 The disc spinner is a bit of a worry as players that handle multichannel SACD are going extinct.
 Marantz has many overpriced SACD players but they are all stereo.
-I wish they released their “cheaper” CD player with an HDMI port and the ability to send the DSD stream; I really do not not anything else.
-Recently Raevon issued a two universal players, one digital only and one digital/analog out that is twice as expensive, but the digital-out version doesn’t do multi-channel DSD.
+I wish they released their “cheaper” CD player with an HDMI port and the ability to send the DSD stream; I really do not need anything else.
+Recently Raevon issued a two universal players, one digital only and one digital/analog out that is twice as expensive, but the digital-out version doesn’t do multi-channel DSD (edit: it does now with the updated UBR-X110) .
 Let’s hope this Marantz doesn’t break down any time soon.

 Front left speaker and the Blu-Rays behind it.
 We do buy the occasional disc, but the quality of streaming services seems to be better than Blu-Ray (finally) so the collection is stagnant.
 For Spottify & Heos these speakers show that their streaming quality is not good.
 What’s even worse with Heos is that it will always select the worst quality stream available, but even at a higher bitrate it does not sound as good as the ordinary radio.
 Spottify announced a better quality streaming service for 2021 that didn’t happen, but I’ll probably use that money to buy more SACDs.
 So I use Spottify only for background noise and my TV to stream radio.
-I hope Marantz will release a preamp with DAB+ .
-I just learned that Youtube downsampled all these wonderful Dolby, THX and Bose audio/video tracks to stereo; and as it’s mainly commercials now we stopped watching Youtube entirely.
+I hope Marantz will release a preamp with DAB+.

 Center speaker.
 Now, the LX521 (and Orions) are known for creating such an impressive & immersive sound field that the center speaker is not really required.
 This is indeed the case provided you are sitting in the center, but for video sitting off center is really annoying.
 I really like the addition of the center speaker for dialogue.